Area codes 812 and 930: History

 In 1947, American Telephone and Telegraph (AT&T) published the first configuration of proposed numbering plan areas (NPAs) for a new nationwide numbering and toll call routing system.
 Indiana was divided to receive two area codes.
 Area code 317 served the northern two-thirds of Indiana, while area code 812 served the southern third.
 Despite the presence of Evansville, Terre Haute and Bloomington, southern Indiana is not as densely populated as the rest of the state.
-As a result, this configuration remained in place for more than six decades, making 812 one of the few original area codes (not counting those covering an entire state) that still had its original boundaries.
+As a result, this configuration remained in place for more than six decades.
+812 is one of the few original area codes, not counting those covering an entire state, that still had its original boundaries.

+By 2013, area code 812 was expected to exhaust its supply of central office prefixes in 2015.
+This prompted area code relief proceedings.
 On July 31, 2013, it was announced that 812 would be overlaid with area code 930, the state's first overlay.
-The move came because 812 was expected to exhaust in 2015.
-The number shortage was exacerbated by the proliferation of cell phones, particularly in Evansville and the Louisville and Cincinnati suburbs.
-On March 1, 2014, a six-month permissive dialing period began, during which it was possible to complete calls within the 812 area with both seven and ten digits.
+The number shortage was exacerbated by the proliferation of cell phones, particularly in Evansville and the Louisville area, along with the western suburbs within the Cincinnati Tri-State area.
+On March 1, 2014, a six-month permissive dialing period began, during which it was possible to dial calls within the 812 area with seven or ten digits.

-Mandatory ten-digit dialing was originally planned for September 6, 2014 with the first 930 numbers to become available in October.
+Mandatory ten-digit dialing was originally planned for September 6, 2014, with the first 930 numbers to become available in October.
 However, in August, the Indiana Utility Regulatory Commission delayed the implementation of mandatory ten-digit dialing until February 7, 2015, and the assignments of the first 930 numbers until March 7 to provide law enforcement and emergency medical services more time to update their telecommunication equipment.